Recent studies have shown that by wearing soft multifocal contact lenses daily, the normal increase in myopia can be reduced by 30 to 35%.

 How do I care for my multifocal contacts?

-Storage overnight in an approved care system including a cleaning regimen is needed.
+Our Fremont optometrist will train you and your child how to care for each lens modality.
+Daily lenses are removed at the end of the day and discarded, making them easier to use.
+Monthly and quarterly replacement options require storage overnight in an approved care system including a cleaning regimen.
 Some patients may have to do additional enzyme treatments to maintain clear and comfortable vision.

 How much does myopia reduction with multifocal contacts cost?